What type of fitness training is best for law enforcement?

 What is fitness?
-According to Random House Webster's Dictionary, "fitness" is described as, "in good physical condition; healthy."
+According to Random House Webster's Dictionary, fitness is described as, "in good physical condition; healthy."
 This isn't very specific, nor is it a helpful definition.
 I'm sure we all have our own idea of what fitness means.
 Let's try equating being fit as it relates to law enforcement.

 There is nothing routine about police work, so why do we train our bodies to adapt to a traditional routine?
 We should train for short, intense encounters where our very survival may depend on quickly controlling/editing a confrontation.
 Workouts should be brief, but intense (anaerobic).
-Anaerobic training not only improves power, speed, and strength, but improves cardiovascular endurance as well.
+Anaerobic training not only improves power, speed and strength, but it improves cardiovascular endurance as well.

-Components of fitnessLet's broaden our thinking on fitness.
-We must shy away from thinking fitness is only strength, power, or endurance.
-Crossfit, developed by Mr. Greg Glassman, not only includes strength, power, and endurance as components of fitness, but also includes flexibility, speed, coordination, stamina, agility, balance, and accuracy.
+Let's broaden our thinking on fitness.
+We must shy away from thinking fitness is only strength, power or endurance.
+For example, crossfit not only includes strength, power and endurance as components of fitness, but also includes flexibility, speed, coordination, stamina, agility, balance and accuracy.
 Lacking development in any one of these areas is not only unfit, but may be life-threatening for officers.

 We must train not to specialize in one area, but train randomly.
 We must condition the body to adapt and perform well under many different and unknown conditions, keeping in mind the fitness components noted above.

 It is extremely unfortunate that, for most officers, the only physical training required is that which takes place in the academy.
 Maintaining a training program is vital for a number of reasons, not the least of which is, on average, officers die at the age of 66.
-We have higher incidences of obesity/diabetes, elevated blood pressure, LDL cholesterol, and stress levels that build over the years.
+We have higher incidences of obesity/diabetes, elevated blood pressure, LDL cholesterol and stress levels that build over the years.
 Physical training helps reduce/prevent these risk factors.
 We owe it to our families to live a long, functional life.
 And we owe it to our fellow officers, who may rely on us being in good physical shape to protect them.

-How to trainAny fitness regimen should include training our bodies to perform well in as many of thelisted crossfit components mentioned above.
+Any fitness regimen should include training our bodies to perform well in as many of thelisted crossfit components mentioned above.
 Keep in mind the criminals we face don’t age, only we do.
-For the most part, the criminals we encounter are in their late teens-late twenties and in peak condition.
+For the most part, the criminals we encounter are in their late teens or late twenties and they are in peak condition.

-We must train to survive that one incident that may injure us, or be life-threatening.
+We must train to survive that one incident that may injure us or be life-threatening.
 The best resource I’ve found is the workouts/lifestyle promoted on www.crossfit.com.
 To date, I have found no better way to train for overall fitness that directly correlates to police work.